 Positive parent-child relationships are important for all areas of children’s development.
 By being in the moment, spending quality time and showing warmth, care and respect, you can strengthen your relationship with your child.Positive relationships between parents and children: why they're important

 Being in the moment is about tuning in and thinking about what's going on with your child.
-It shows your child that you care about the things that matter to him, which is the basis for a strong relationship.
+It shows your child that you care about the things that matter to them, which is the basis for a strong relationship.

-Positive parent-child relationships are built on quality time.
+Positive relationships between you and your child are built on quality time.
 Time together is how you get to know about each other's experiences, thoughts, feelings and changing interests.
 This shows that you value and appreciate your child, which is great for your relationship.

 Quality time can happen anytime and anywhere, in the middle of ordinary days and situations.
-It can be a shared laugh when you're bathing your toddler or a good conversation in the car on the way to basketball with your teenage child.
+It can be a laugh when you're bathing your toddler or a conversation in the car on the way to basketball with your teenage child.
 These moments give you the chance to communicate positive messages with smiles, laughter, eye contact, hugs and gentle touches.

 Trust and respect are essential to a positive parent-child relationship.